-There are no other differences between groups in regards to race/ethnicity, gender, economic background, or disability status.
+There are no other differences between groups in regards to race/ethnicity, gender, socio-economic background, or disability status.

-Student age groups 18-19, and 40+ are the highest in persistence than any other age group on campus.
+Student age groups 18-19, and 40+ have the highest persistence rates than any other age group on campus.

 Table D.1.
 Persistence and Cohort Counts and Percentages by Race/Ethnicity